 Low balance transfer fee cards are credit cards which allow you to transfer an existing balance to a new card for a relatively small fee, or no fee at all.
-These cards can be a great way of cutting the cost of debt.

 Why get a low transfer fee credit card?

 The main benefit of these cards is the low balance transfer fee, which means you pay less to transfer your debt.
 Customers also tend to receive 0% interest on the balance they have transferred for a given period (depending on personal circumstances), which gives them the opportunity to clear their debts.

 Getting the best low transfer fee credit card

 There are different factors that can contribute to getting the best low transfer fee card.

 The amount of debt being transferred can determine the interest rates charged